tarantool/tntcxx/README.md

 successfully decode them, we should pass an array of tuples to decoder - that's why `std::vector<UserTuple>` is needed.
 If decoding was successful, `results` will contain all decoded `UserTuples`.

+## Multi-Threading Model

+A `Connector` object and all its instances of `Connection` must be used in a single thread.
+For multi-threaded usage, one can create one or several `Connector` instances for each thread.
+Let me remind you that each `Connection` must be used only with `Connector` that has created it.

+If one uses his own `Buffer` or `NetProvider` implementations in scenario with multi-threaded `Connector`, the must not share any state (must not have `static` fields, for example).